 How to Care for Growing Melons

-When the plants begin to flower, do not worry if the flower wilts and no melons appear.
+When the plants begin to flower, don’t worry if the flower wilts and no melons appear.
 The second flowering is actually the female flowers which produce the fruit.
 The first flowers are male.

-When it gets closer to harvesting the growing melons, you want to be sure to slow down on the watering.
-Stopping the watering at the end will allow for a sweeter fruit.
-Watering them toward harvest will water down the flavor.
+Slow down on the watering when it gets closer to harvesting the growing melons.
+Stopping the watering near harvest will allow for a sweeter fruit.
+Watering them too much toward harvest will water down the flavor.